-Blank Spaces Murals Brightening Up Amarillo
+Blank Spaces Murals brightening up Amarillo

 The group just put the finishing touches on their mural at Snack Pak 4 Kids and are currently working on a three-story project, The Edge Dance Studio on 34th and Western.

-Those working on the murals age in range from 9 to 20 years old and say that Blank Spaces has brought out the best in them.
+Those working on the murals age in range from nine to 20 years old and say that Blank Spaces has brought out the best in them.

 “Helps me realize what our talent can get us to and all this stuff that we can do with it while helping the community.
 Using our talent to create these really big projects,” said Briana Hernandez, Blank Spaces Crew Member.